dkandalov/limited-wip/README.md

 This is a plugin for IntelliJ IDEs to limit the amount of changes you make at a time.
 It has two parts:
  - notification when current change list size exceeds limit
- - revert current change list after a timeout
+ - revert current change list after a timeout (ctrl+shift+A to start/stop)

 Screenshots of plugin preferences/toolbar/notifications:
 <img src="https://github.com/dkandalov/limited-wip/blob/master/settings.png?raw=true" align="center"/>